 Thank you for checking out IVC New England’s home page.
 Please be sure to click on the Program Details page to learn more about becoming an Ignatian Volunteer and how we’re taking steps to reach out to the poor and marginalized in New England.

-In 2012-2013, twenty women and men are serving in diverse neighborhoods in Providence, Worcester, Lexington, Salem and Boston.
+In 2015-2016, 29 women and men are serving in diverse neighborhoods in Boston, Lexington, Waltham, Brockton, Worcester, and Providence.
 These volunteers are supported by one another and by “spiritual reflectors” whose task is to help the volunteers look at their service and to reflect upon its deeper meaning for themselves and for those whom they serve.

-New England Ignatian Volunteers teach, mentor and support students in college exploration, work with potentially homeless elders, co-ordinate volunteers who work in direct service, help in soup kitchens and food pantries, educate and locate resources for adult students and immigrants, offer administrative support to non-profit staff, assist with fundraising, serve as house managers for homeless women, and provide companionship and healthcare support to recently released prisoners.
+New England Ignatian Volunteers teach, mentor and support students in college exploration; work with potentially homeless elders; co-ordinate volunteers who work in direct service; help in soup kitchens and food pantries; educate and locate resources for adult students and immigrants; offer administrative support to non-profit staff; assist in parish ministry and outreach; work with children with special needs; and much more.

 Want to know more?